Oya (comics)

-Oya (Idie Okonkwo) is a fictional superheroine appearing in American comic books published by Marvel Comics.
-The character first appeared in The Uncanny X-Men #528, in the third chapter of the "Five Lights" storyline, and was created by Matt Fraction and Kieron Gillen.
+Temper (Idie Okonkwo), originally known as Oya, is a superheroine appearing in American comic books published by Marvel Comics.
+The character first appeared in The Uncanny X-Men #528 (September 2010), in the third chapter of the "Five Lights" storyline, and was created by Matt Fraction and Kieron Gillen.
 She is one of the "Five Lights"—a group of mutants who manifested their abilities after the events of "Second Coming".

+She later would join Cyclop's X-Men team in the "From the Ashes" relaunch.

 Publication history

-Oya first appeared in Uncanny X-Men as newly manifested mutant who is deeply conflicted about her powers.
+Temper first appeared in Uncanny X-Men #528 (September 2010) as newly manifested mutant who is deeply conflicted about her powers.
 Following her introduction, she, along with Hope Summers, Velocidad, Transonic, Zero, and Primal, began to feature in the series Generation Hope.
-She made appearances in Uncanny X-Men, Wolverine and the X-Men, All-New X-Men, and is currently featured in Sabretooth & The Exiles.
+She made appearances in Uncanny X-Men, Wolverine and the X-Men, All-New X-Men, and Sabretooth & The Exiles.

+Idie Okonkwo appears as a main character in the X-Men relaunch "From the Ashes", where she joins the X-Men team led by Cyclops.
+In this storyline, she assumes the new codename of Temper.

 Fictional character biography

 The Third Light

 Idie is a fourteen-year-old girl from Delta State, Nigeria when her powers manifest.
 The first manifestation of her powers causes her village to burn down, and when she starts to freeze things as well, she is considered by the locals to be a witch.
 By the time Storm and Hope arrive, Idie's family and friends have been killed.
 Hope stabilizes Idie's powers, and Idie uses her new abilities to drive away the paramilitary group that was attempting to kill her.